sunileman/NiFiTemplates/README.md

 Log_Parsing.xml <br>
 Workflow designed to ingest unstructured logs (ie windows) and parse them via grok.
 The output of the parsing is a json structure which can be sinked to virtually any target.

+Hive3Streaming.xml <br>
+Workflow designed to generate json data and stream into Hive3